geodynamics/aspect/cookbooks/steinberger/doc/steinberger.md

 ##### The projected density approximation.

-Since our model is compressible, the most accurate way to solve the mass conservation equation implemented in is to use the &lsquo;projected density approximation.&rsquo; This way, will compute the density gradients in the mass conservation directly from the density field (interpolated onto the finite element grid) rather than approximating it with a reference profile or temperature/pressure derivatives of the density.
+Since our model is compressible, the most accurate way to solve the mass conservation equation implemented in is to use the 'projected density approximation.'
+This way, will compute the density gradients in the mass conservation directly from the density field (interpolated onto the finite element grid) rather than approximating it with a reference profile or temperature/pressure derivatives of the density.